-We also invite you to check out our Activism Calendar to find social justice events, protests, webinars, community gatherings and more in the Boston area.
+Also check out our Activism Calendar to find social justice events, protests, webinars, community gatherings and more in the Boston area.
 If you have an event that you would like us to share, please send it our way.
 We look forward to mobilizing and working with you all in solidarity.

 Black, Indigenous, and People of Color Authored Social Work Papers